 The thumbnail image below is for ease of reference to accompany this narrative.
 The full Theory of Change is located in Appendix B. The Theory of Change begins with the "Initial Conditions" statement, in the top right of the diagram.
-The statement describes the current state of clean cooking and the problems that motivate CCA's work.
-CCA's strategy and pillars of work are designed to directly address each problem described in the initial conditions.
+The statement describes the current state of clean cooking and the problems that motivate the Alliance's work.
+The Alliance's strategy and pillars of work are designed to directly address each problem described in the initial conditions.

-The Theory of Change should be read from left to right, starting with the "What We Do" section that articulates CCA's main activities.
-The activities presented are not exhaustive, but rather offer a more generalized and representative view of CCA's approach.
+The Theory of Change should be read from left to right, starting with the "What We Do" section that articulates the Alliance's main activities.
+The activities presented are not exhaustive, but rather offer a more generalized and representative view of the Alliance's approach.
 These activities can be grouped into four main pillars that characterize their results, shown as the four green boxes in the center of the page.

 Connecting the "What We Do" list of activities with the "Which Allows Us to" descriptions are a list of "Assumptions," surrounded by a dotted green line.
-These assumptions list the conditions that often lie outside of CCA's control and that must be satisfied in order for the "What We Do" activities to lead to the "Which Allows Us to" outcomes.
+These assumptions list the conditions that often lie outside of the Alliance's control and that must be satisfied in order for the "What We Do" activities to lead to the "Which Allows Us to" outcomes.

-The vertical green bar before "Which Allows Us to" highlights the gender-responsive component that is embedded in each of the four pillars of CCA's work, per its Gender Strategy.
+The vertical green bar before "Which Allows Us to" highlights the gender-responsive component that is embedded in each of the four pillars of the Alliance's work, per its Gender Strategy.